NobleMajo/fleetform/README.md

 A Container IAC (Infrastructure as Code) deploy tool.

 Fleetform is a cli tool which deploys Docker container infrastructures on multiple hosts.

+**Attention**: Its currently just a WIP (Work in progress) but you can already use it.

 # Benefit